 I ate a pre-made, previously frozen meal of Palak Paneer for dinner.
 In between bites and typing out paragraphs, I exchanged text messages with my sister.
 Her husband had a late meeting, so she stopped at a restaurant, alone, on her way home from work, as New Yorkers are prone to do.
 Her meal was a definite step up from mine: a salad of two kinds of lettuce with yams and walnuts, Nantucket bay scallops, and a Maker's Mark Manhattan.
-She described someone old enough to be our grandfather hitting on her in one message, and in another, said someone else had just sent her a drink, so she was heading home.
+In one message, she described how someone old enough to be our grandfather had just hit on her.
+In another, she said someone else had just sent her a drink, so she was heading home.
 “Who knew that restaurant was such a frisky place?"
 I finished my meal up with a couple of sugar cookies.

 I baked my first batch of holiday cookies yesterday, and as I did so I promised myself I would keep the baking down to a dull roar.
 December can start to feel like being on vacation in the sense of out-of-the-ordinary eating and drinking for a month straight.
 At the end of a vacation I’m always glad to come back to my own kitchen and eating habits; this December I want to 'stay home' in that regard.

-With this recipe, you get the great shapes that are the major appeal of sugar cookies, but with a fantastic citrus and spice flavor, and your home becomes permeated with a scent like Christmas.
+With this recipe, you get the great shapes that are the major appeal of sugar cookies, but with the addition of a fantastic citrus and spice flavor, and your home smells like Christmas after you bake them.

 adapted from the Seattle Times 2005 Holiday Cookie supplement